 - Partially relevant – Those keywords whose search intention is not clear but match with part of the search query.

-- Keywords with multiple meanings – These are the queries which do not tell search engines what the user is actually looking for.
+- Keywords with multiple meanings – These are the queries that do not tell search engines what the user is actually looking for.
 For example, queries like “apple”, it can be related to a fruit or mobile device.

 To answer such keywords with more than one meaning, search engines follow the query interpretation method.